3.3. The Management Console

 Figure 3.8.
 Deployment selection

 - Verify the deployment name and runtime name that appear in the Create Deployments dialog box.
-Click to upload the file once the names are verified.
+Click Save to upload the file once the names are verified.

 The selected content is uploaded to the server and is now ready for deployment.

 3.3.9.
 Create a New Server in the Management Console

 Procedure 3.3.
 Create a New Server Configuration